India hijab row: 'All I want to do is study' | DW | 10.02.2022

 Cynthia Stephen, a social policy researcher in Karnataka, said the BJP "could have nipped the issue in the bud" much earlier.

-Kavita Krishnan of the All India Women's Progressive Association says the headscarf controversy can easily become a pretext for mob attacks on Muslims.
+Kavita Krishnan, of the All India Women's Progressive Association, told DW that the headscarf issue could easily be used as a justification for mob attacks on Muslims.

 "Hijab is only the latest pretext to target Muslim women.
-It came after Hindu supremacists held multiple online auctions of Muslim women and made speeches calling for their sexual and reproductive enslavement," Krishnan told DW.
+It came after Hindu supremacists held multiple online auctions of Muslim women and made speeches calling for their sexual and reproductive enslavement," Krishnan said.

 Edited by: Shamil Shams